-The ancient “Seal of Melchizedek” is often represented as an 8-point star composed of two squares offset 45 degrees and overlaid (or interwoven).
-It is such a significant symbol that President Hinckley had it added to the Salt Lake City Temple, and since then it has shown up in many more LDS temples.
-Differing 8-point stars can also be found throughout the Conference Center.
-But how, you may wonder, is it a symbol of Christ and when did this information come to light in modern times?
+The ancient “Seal of Melchizedek” is often represented as an eight-point star composed of two squares offset 45 degrees and overlaid (or interwoven).
+It is such a significant symbol that President Hinckley had it added to the Salt Lake Temple, and since then it has shown up in many more temples.
+Differing eight-point stars can also be found throughout the Conference Center.
+But how, you may wonder, is it a symbol of Christ, and when did this information come to light in modern times?
 The answers start with the design of the beautiful San Diego Temple.

 The Modern Story